imranpollob/react-shop/README.md

-## Lesson-14
+## Lesson-15

-We now need to create our cart feature in our application.
-To start, we'll create our cartIcon and cartDropdown components.
-Then we'll create the necessary reducer, actions, and types associated to handling hiding and showing the carDropdown component.
+We have updated our cart redux files to handle adding an item, we have also connected it to our updated collection-item.

 # How to fork and clone